kpiris/bcbbr/README.md

 version that includes [this PR](https://github.com/bitwarden/clients/pull/14400).

-And, **maybe**, also until the export zip format is supported for organization vaults.
+And, **maybe**, also until the export zip format is supported on organization vaults.